 The judge can simply order no detention and permit the child to return home with their parent or guardian.
 If some services are needed to permit the child to return home the court must order these services to be provided.

-Detention to a juvenile delinquency facility will be ordered only if staying in the home would go against the child’s welfare and there is other specific grounds relating to the child’s past offenses or actions which require detention.
+Detention to a juvenile delinquency facility will be ordered only if staying in the home would go against the child’s welfare and there are other specific grounds relating to the child’s past offenses or actions that require detention.
 If the court feels detention is necessary for the protection of the minor they will often have probation work with DSS to ensure the child is placed in a suitable location during the proceedings.

 Home Supervision instead of detention

-If the court does feel that the child should be confined but not necessarily detained in the juvenile system they may grant in home supervision to the parent or guardian.
-This can be granted for 15 days at a time and will require written guarantee from the parent and the child that they will come to all hearings at the court or juvenile hall as required by the court or probation.
+If the court does feel that the child should be confined but not necessarily detained in the juvenile system they may grant in-home supervision to the parent or guardian.
+This can be granted for 15 days at a time and will require a written guarantee from the parent and the child that they will come to all hearings at the court or juvenile hall as required by the court or probation.
 A child who is granted home supervision will be subject to multiple conditions that they must comply with:

 - Looking for a job